nablarch/nablarch-document/en/application_framework/application_framework/libraries/service_availability.rst

 Service availability check on a request basis is possible
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Service availability check on a request basis is possible for both Web and resident batch
+Service availability check on a request basis is possible for both web and resident batch
 by configuring :ref:`ServiceAvailabilityCheckHandler` in the handler queue.
-This function does not depend on the processing architecture such as Web or resident batch.
+This function does not depend on the processing architecture such as web or resident batch.

 See below for details.